-The SBC will enter Overtemp mode from Normal mode or Standby mode when the chip temperature exceeds the overtemperature protection activation threshold, $T{th(act)otp}$,
+The SBC will enter Overtemp mode from Normal mode or Standby mode when the chip temperature exceeds the overtemperature protection activation threshold, $T{th(act)otp}$.

-In Overtemp mode, the voltage regulators are switched off and the bus systems are in a high-resistive state.
+In Overtemp mode, the voltage regulator is switched off and the bus system is in a high-resistive state.
 When the SBC enters Overtemp mode, the RSTN pin is driven LOW and the limp home control bit, LHC, is set so that the LIMP pin is driven LOW.

 The chip temperature must drop a hysteresis level below the overtemperature shutdown threshold before the SBC can exit Overtemp mode.
-After leaving Overtemp mode the SBC enters Standby mode and a system reset is generated (reset pulse width of $t{\text{W(rst)}}$, long or short; see Section 6.5.1 and Table 11).
+After leaving Overtemp mode the SBC enters Standby mode and a system reset is generated (reset pulse width of $t{w(rst)}$, long or short; see Section 6.5.1 and Table 11).